 A knowledgeable and experienced Alpharetta injury lawyer will review the facts of your case to determine whether the insurance company had a valid reason to deny your personal injury claim.

 In many cases, the claimant whose injury claim has been denied can sue the insurer for breaching a contract or engaging in bad faith insurance practices:

 Breach of contract.

 When a policyholder purchases an insurance policy, they enter into a contract with the insurance company.
 Therefore, the denial of a valid claim may constitute a breach of contract.
 By denying your claim without a valid reason, the insurer may have breached the contract by refusing to provide coverage.
-Typically, you will need to work with an attorney to examine the policy’s language and investigate the denial of your claim to determine whether the insurer breached the contract.
+Typically, you will need to work with a Knoxville personal injury attorney to examine the policy’s language and investigate the denial of your claim to determine whether the insurer breached the contract.
 If you win a breach of contract lawsuit against the insurance company that denied your personal injury claim, you will obtain compensation for your injury and may recover damages caused by the wrongful denial.

 Bad faith conduct.

 You can sue an insurance company when it engages in bad faith conduct.
 In other words, if the insurer fails to handle an injury claim fairly or violates the duty of good faith it owes to its policyholder, they can be sued for engaging in bad faith practices.
 If you win a bad-faith lawsuit against the insurer, the company will be ordered to pay the penalty in addition to providing coverage.

 - Georgia: the bad faith penalty is no more than 50% of the amount of the claim or $5,000, whichever is greater (O.C.G.A. § 33-4-6).